 Officials remove overturned 18-wheeler from I-10 East near Lobdell

-WEST BATON ROUGE - Early Monday (August 31) morning, a traffic incident on I-10 East just before the Lobdell exit occurred when an 18-wheeler carrying a flammable substance overturned, and authorities began moving the incident around 8:30 a.m., causing lane closures.
+WEST BATON ROUGE - Early Monday morning, a traffic incident on I-10 East just before the Lobdell exit occurred when an 18-wheeler carrying a flammable substance overturned.
+Authorities began moving the incident around 8:30 a.m., causing lane closures.

 As of 9 a.m. only one lane was closed as officials began transporting the overturned truck away from the scene.